CRZA5/simple-url-shortener/README.md

 npm start
 ```
 # how to configure
-open src/app.js everything is commented there
+Open src/app.js everything is commented there